markondej/rpi_gpio/README.md

 ## Examples

-Four example programs are supplied: simple logic analyzer, RC servomotor controller, IRQ demo, and DHT22 temperature and humidity sensor client application.
+Four example programs are supplied: simple logic analyzer, RC servo controller, IRQ demo, and DHT22 temperature and humidity sensor client application.

 ### DHT22 client

-For DHT22 no external pull-up resistor is required, simply connect VCC to PIN 1, GND to GND, and DATA to any available Raspberry Pi's GPIO.
+For DHT22 no external pull-up resistor is required, simply connect VCC to 3.3V (pin 1), GND to GND (pin 6), and DATA to any available Raspberry Pi's GPIO (eg. GPIO 4 - pin 7).
 To install and run client application please follow these commands in terminal (use -p to define used GPIO number):
 ```
 git clone https://github.com/markondej/rpi_gpio
 cd rpi_gpio/dht22